spoke2570/F3K_Fluff/README.md

 Thanks for looking at my F3K sport flyer widget.
 This guy was made to work with my own planes and I hope can be useful to others.
 Sorry Only in english with Si units, so meters and seconds are primary.
 Feel free to lift any part of this for whatever use.

-This widget assumes that you have your model set up to have "launch" and "zoom" flight modes (defined below), a flight timer, and an altitude sensor that will keep maximum times (mine are all FrSky reciever based).
+This widget assumes that you have your model set up to have "launch" and "zoom" flight modes (defined below), a flight timer, and an altitude sensor that will keep maximum altitudes.
+Mine are all FrSky reciever based.

 To work this needs from you (or it won't work):